Ojapali

 Ojapali is an Assamese narrative song–dance tradition performed by an ensemble led by an oja (lead) and supported by pali (chorus).
 Scholars trace its roots to the pan-Indian kathakata (epic storytelling) tradition and date its development well before the neo-Vaishnavite movement in Assam.
-Darrang district is considered a historical hub of Ojapali performance, particularly from the time of King Dharmanarayana (1615–1637)."Ojapali Tradition and National Movement in Assam" The form blends sung narration, dialogue, gesture and semi-improvised dramatisation, accompanied primarily by small cymbals (khutitaal).
+Darrang district is considered a historical hub of Ojapali performance, particularly from the time of King Dharmanarayana (1615–1637).
+The form blends sung narration, dialogue, gesture and semi-improvised dramatisation, accompanied primarily by small cymbals (khutitaal).